Arami Ullón

-Arami Ullón (Arami Ullón Villalba) was born in Asuncion, Paraguay on October 3, 1978.
-She is the writer, director, and producer of the awarded documentary Cloudy Times (Original name in Spanish: El Tiempo Nublado).
+Arami Ullón (born October 3, 1978) is a Paraguayan film director, producer and writer.
+She is the author of the awarded documentary Cloudy Times.
 She lives in Switzerland and Paraguay.
 Ullón started her career at age 16, and she is considered a pioneer and innovator in the movie industry in Paraguay.

 Early life

-Arami grew up in Asunción, Paraguay.
-She is the only child of her parents’ union, Mirna Villalba and Luis Ullón, who separated when she was still very young.
+Arami Ullón Villalba was born in Asunción on October 3, 1978. grew up in Asunción.
+She is the only child of her parents' union, Mirna Villalba and Luis Ullón, who separated when she was still very young.
 Arami was raised by her mother, who was affected by Parkinson's disease and epilepsy, and her childhood memories are tinted by the experience of dealing with her mother's disease.
 Because of her mother's condition, Arami also grew up under the care of her grandmother, Maria Olinda Alonso.

 Her beginnings in the field started almost by accident when she was sixteen years old.
 She auditioned for a TV show, Via Libre, but was not selected for it since the audition didn't go well at all.
 She tells she actually froze in front of the camera.
 However, she was hired as a production assistant of this show.

 Arami states that her training in film making and audiovisual production is highly empirical.
 Nevertheless, she has obtained a scholarship to study hands- on film making in the Boston Film and Video Foundation.